 Yes.
 However, anyone under contractual obligation to the military, including active duty service members, reservists, and national guardsmen, must request permission to apply to medical school.
 You should contact the personnel command center of your branch of service to get instructions for obtaining approval.
 This is a crucial step that impacts your ability to attend medical school and should be done at least four months before initiating the AMCAS application.

 When applying to schools using AMCAS, be sure to list an alternate contact person in the Biographic Information section of your application so that person may call the AMCAS Support Center for information about your application if you are unable to contact AMCAS yourself.
 If you do not list an alternate contact, AMCAS will not be able to release any information to anyone else but you.
-Be sure to check the policy or procedure regarding alternate contacts for any non-AMCAS schools prior to submitting those applications.
+Be sure to check the policy regarding alternate contacts for any non-AMCAS schools prior to submitting those applications.

 How can I highlight my military experience on medical school applications and in my interviews?

 Your military service can serve as a distinguishing feature on both your medical school applications and during medical school interviews.
 The AMCAS application collects information about military experience in two places.

 First, in the Biographic Information section, there is a section for Military Service as well as a section on Military Discharge.
 The Military Service section is where you can indicate you are or have served in the US Military, what your status will be at the time of enrollment, your date of separation if you select ‘Veteran’, and whether you’re eligible for any GI Bills.
 The Military Discharge section allows you to indicate if you have been discharged and whether your discharge was honorable.